Aegyptopithecus: Locomotion

 Three femoral remains were found in Quarry I (DPC 5262 and 8709) and Quarry M (DPC 2480).
 Paleomagnetic dating puts the sites at 33 Ma, consistent with the Oligocene epoch.
 Based on the estimated femoral neck angle (120-130 degrees) the femur is similar to that of a quadrupedal anthropoid.
 The greater trochanter's morphology is inconsistent with that of leaping primates, serving as further evidence of the animal's quadrupedalism.

 Aegyptopithecus is thought to have been an arboreal quadruped due to the distal articular region of the femur, which is deeper than that of "later" catarrhines.
 Also, based on overall femoral morphology, A. zeuxis is thought to have been robust.
 The phalanges of the hands and feet suggest powerful grasping consistent with arboreal quadrupedalism.

 The humerus also suggests arboreal quadrupedalism.
 This is based on the pronounced brachialis flange and stabilizing muscles on brachial flexors rather than extensors.
 In addition, the ulna and distal articular surface of the humerus indicate that A. zeuxis was not only an arboreal quadruped, but also large and slow.

 Diet

 Studies in dental microwear and microsutures focusing on its molars, suggest that Aegyptopithecus was probably a frugivore.
 It is also possible that Aegyptopithecus ate hard objects on occasion.
+However, the rate of tooth chipping in Aegyptopithecus was very low, and this line of evidence indicates that it seldom consumed hard objects.